leekgroup/recount/README.md

 # Vignettes

-The vignettes for this package can be viewed via [Bioconductor's website](http://www.bioconductor.org/packages/recount).
+The vignettes for this package can be viewed via [Bioconductor's website](http://www.bioconductor.org/packages/recount) (currently only [here](http://leekgroup.github.io/recount/)).

 # Citation